enligence/persona-link/react_library/README.md

 When user is done, the backend will either process the response or call a webhook for the calling app that is utilizing the avatar services.
 The app will have the logic to process the user's input and produce a response.
 It will ask the avatar to speak.

 ---
 Given above workflow we need to then create a web application for the same.
 The application must have sign-in / sign-up as usual (supertokens can be used for that) and some monetization logic (yet to decide).
-And one can create an avatar or edit existing avatar.
+And one can create an avatar or edit existing persona_link.
 Pick avatar type (video / sprite) and configure each appropriately.
 This avatar will be stored with a avatarid in the database.
 For each avatar configures, the user will also provide webhook to call

 We need to create a basic demo of using this.
 Then release the opensource project and the corresponding managed paid webapp.